Updated February 2023

 An easy one.
 If your review contains obscene, profane or offensive language or gestures, Google will remove it.
 It may also be removed for containing personal information.

-If the person wrote an offensive review (even if they had a negative experience) and it somehow slipped through the cracks, other customers may have reported it from your Google My Business profile.
+If the person wrote an offensive review (even if they had a negative experience and decided to vent their anger through negative reviews) and it somehow slipped through the cracks, other customers may have reported it from the search engine or directly from your Google Business Profile.

 You can also attempt to remove negative reviews from Google yourself.